RADSuite/RADexplorer/README.md

 In general, the summary view is best for interspecies comparison and v-region selection, while the detailed view is best for studying intraspecies copy variation within a taxon.

 <img width="1101" height="604" alt="RADxDetailed" src="https://github.com/user-attachments/assets/ac385cc9-b62b-4aa3-acc4-2490e8c606f8" />
+Note: Colors designate identical sequences within a v-region.
+Colors should not be compared across columns.

 ### 5. V-Region labels